snej/tails/README.md

 ARM64 calling conventions are more standardized, but the official specification is extremely convoluted.
 In a nutshell, the first eight int/struct/pointer arguments are passed in registers x0–x7.
 The return value goes in x0 (up to 64 bits), or in x0 and x1 (up to 128 bits); if larger, the caller sets x8 to the location to write the result.
 (See this handy [ARM64 cheat sheet](https://github.com/Siguza/ios-resources/blob/master/bits/arm64.md#calling-convention).)

-## To-Do List

-* Add more data types, like dictionaries.
-* Define a bunch more core words.

 [FORTH]: https://en.wikipedia.org/wiki/Forth_(programming_language)
 [WASM]: https://webassembly.org
 [THREADED]: http://www.complang.tuwien.ac.at/forth/threaded-code.html